Philip Garrison | Founder

 Leo Acevedo | Donations Manager

 Leonel Acevedo is APOYO’s Donations Manager.
 Born in Mexico City, the youngest of eight children, he came to the US when he was 19.
-He worked in the fields for five years, then became a truck driver and provides pruning and tree cutting services.
+He worked in the fields for five years, then became a truck driver and provided pruning and tree-cutting services.
 He has worked with APOYO since 1995.
-He loves working for APOYO because it enables him to serve the Latinx community, and he’s excited about the growth and transformation of the organization.
+He loves working for APOYO because it enables him to serve the Latinx community, and he’s excited about the organization’s growth and transformation.
 He enjoys reading, working outdoors, and spending time with his family.

 Jesus Erasto-Garcia | Treasurer

 Jesus Erasto-Garcia began his work with APOYO in the fall of 2021.
-He served as APOYO’s administrative assistant and Amigos Atléticos program director while also studying at Central Washington University.
-After graduating from CWU, he moved back to Western WA to attend graduate school at the University of Washington.
-He obtained his B.A. in Spanish with a minor in Teaching English as a Second Language/Bilingual Education and is now pursuing his Master’s in Teaching to ultimately teach Spanish at the Junior High/High school level.
-When he’s not busy with graduate school, he enjoys running, cycling, cooking, traveling, and watching anime.
+While studying at Central Washington University, he served as APOYO’s administrative assistant and Amigos Atléticos program director.
+After graduating from CWU, he returned to Western WA to attend graduate school at the University of Washington.
+He obtained his B.A. in Spanish with a minor in Teaching English as a Second Language/Bilingual Education.
+He is now pursuing his Master’s in Teaching to teach Spanish at the Junior High/High school level.
+He enjoys running, cycling, cooking, traveling, and watching anime when he’s not busy with graduate school.

 Mercy Gipson